Stream-Aligned Magnetohydrodynamics for Solar Wind Simulations

 For the synoptic map shown in \figurename~\ref{fig:gong} the stream-lines are not as simple as in the case of uniform solar wind speed (see \figurename~\ref{fig:Parker}).
 As one see in \figurename~\ref{fig:spiral} the delay between the Earth crossing of MHD and SA-MHD stream-lines can vary between a few hours and a few days, depending on actual angular radial speed profile.

 Most existing SEP models use MHD stream-lines as proxies for IMF lines and solve the SEP transport along these stream-lines.
 Our results indicate that this approach should be used with great care: the Earth crossing of an interplanetary stream-line can be off by a few hours or a few days depending on actual solar wind conditions.
-In addition, the sign of the radial magnetic field component can flip back and forth depending on the heliospheric current sheet crossings, so the $\mu=\cos(pitch-angle)$ quantity (appearing in the focused transport equation of \cite{Skilling1971a}) migh abruptly change sign along the stream-line.
+In addition, the sign of the radial magnetic field component can flip back and forth depending on the heliospheric current sheet crossings, so the $\mu=\cos(pitch-angle)$ quantity (appearing in the focused transport equation of \cite{Skilling1971a}) might abruptly change sign along the stream-line.
 An equation describing energetic particle transport in SA-MHD and a method to solve such equation numerically is described in a follow-up paper \citep{Sokolov:2021b}.